hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5068

-then [he will have] comfort, fragrance, and Garden of Bliss.
+then [he will have] comfort, fragrance, and a Garden of Bliss.

 # 5069